- Do you want to grow as a professional?

 Completing the programme may allow you to apply for doctoral studies.

-The applicant should have a license to teach or a bachelor's degree in the field of education (pre- and compulsory school), pedagogic, social pedagogies, or psychology.
+The applicant should have a bachelor's degree in education and a teaching license.
 At least two years of work experience within special education in a preschool, primary, or secondary school is required.

 For the final exam, students must complete 120 ECTS credits.